 Most of the T3 in your body binds to protein.
 The T3 that does not do so is called free T3 and circulates unbound in your blood.
 The most common kind of T3 test, known as the T3 total test, measures both kinds of T3 in your blood.
 By measuring the T3 in your blood, your doctor may be able to determine if you have a thyroid problem.

 WHAT IS HYPOTHYROIDISM:-

 Hypothyroidism is a common endocrine disorder in which the thyroid gland does not produce enough thyroid hormone.

 The signs and symptoms of hypothyroidism vary, depending on the severity of the hormone deficiency.
 Hypothyroidism signs and symptoms may include:

 WHAT IS HYPERTHYROIDISM:-

 Hyperthyroidism, also known as overactive thyroid and hyperthyreosis, is the condition that occurs due to excessive production of thyroid hormone by the thyroid gland.
 Hyperthyroidism can mimic other health problems, which may make it difficult for your doctor to diagnose.

 It can also cause a wide variety of signs and symptoms, including:

-If you have any of these symptoms, we advice you to get your thyroid levels checked and confirm with thyroid function test.
+If you have any of these symptoms, we advise you to get your thyroid levels checked and confirm with the thyroid function test.